ECU offers many options for study abroad. Please review the choices below and click the program group for more information..

 Through UNC Wilmington, ECU students can take part in a semester or academic year program in Paris.
 Students must have fluency at the second year college level.
 This program offers homestays, regular language assessment, personal advising on site and is open to all majors.
 For more information about this program, please go here.

 **If you wish to apply for any of one of these three consortium programs, click "apply now" on the program page of the desired program.
 You can find the list of consortium programs by CLICKING HERE.

 There are also short-term faculty led study abroad programs that are mainly run in the summer.
 These programs are administered out of the Division of Continuing Studies.
-You can view past programs by going to the summer study abroad page on the Office of Continuing Studies website.
-Currently approved summer 2014 programs can be found on the Summer Faculty-Led programs page.
+You can view the most recent list of programs summer programs here and spring break programs here.

 ECU currently has one faculty led semester program called Italy Intensives and it is available to ALL students from ALL majors.
 This program allows students to study in Italy for an entire semester, taking our own ECU classes, from our ECU catalog.
 It is offered during Fall, Spring or Summer sessions.
 You can find more information about ECU's Italy program on the Italy Intensives website.
 You can also start an application by going to the Italy Intensives application page.

 Some students find a program not affiliated with ECU that fits his or her needs better.
 But if you decide to go on a program not affiliated with ECU, just know that some forms will still need to be filled out for ECU to make sure you have a smooth transition when you return from your semester abroad.
 The following forms should be filled out and given to the ECU Study Abroad Office.

 - Cost Adjustment Form- Only if you need to adjust your financial aid.
 This form is updated with each school year.
 Please e-mail our office to obtain this form.